Skip to main content Skip to complementary content

 1. Log in to tenant using the original hostname.

-2. Go to the Management Console.
+2. Go to the Administration activity center.

 3. Navigate to Configuration > Settings.